phildavis17/writing/fizzbuzz/FizzBuzz.md

 Certainly more general.
 What can we do with this?

 Well, the fact that there is text *associated with* each factor is interesting.
 Python has a built in dictionary type that is designed to store values with this kind of associative relationship.
-What could we do with something like this?
+What if we wrote something like...

 ```python
 factor_dict = {